-In the meantime, the first positive effects of the Sarkozy reforms have been felt.
+In the meantime, the first positive effects of the Sarkozy reforms of 2010 have been felt.
 In 2015, for the first time, the pension branch of the social security system showed a positive balance, although it is expected that this will not last more than a few years.
-An agreement between three trade unions and the employers' association added further adaptations concerning the supplementary pension.
+An agreement between three trade unions and the employers' association added further adaptations concerning supplementary pension.
 The payment of supplementary pensions (which are run jointly by the social partners) will be postponed until the age of 64 for most beneficiaries.
 The main novelty of this rather complex agreement is that it introduces flexibility in fixing the pension age and actually allows its postponement for most employees in the private sector to the age of 64.
 Macron has indicated that he will not introduce new reforms concerning the retirement age and the number of years of contribution during his term.
 Instead, he has suggested changing the method of calculation for pensions by creating a system of credit points accumulated by employees, which will be monetarized at the moment of their retirement.
 He further declared that he will get rid of the present jungle of social regimes.
 This will be a daunting task as the foreseen reforms would constitute a frontal attack on the privileges accumulated over time by several groups and professions.
+After a set of intensive consultations, the reform is expected to be adopted in 2019.